likicv/usysml-test-cases/test_cases.md

-# Test Case 01-002: PartDefinition declaration
+# Test Case 01-002: PartDefinition element

 ## Description

-The keyword `part def` declares a PartDefinition element.
+Explores basic properties of a PartDefinition element.

 ## Scope

-The scope of this Test Case is uSysML v0.01.
-The applicable keywords
+The scope of this Test Case is uSysML v0.01, the applicable keywords
 are: `package`, `part def`, and `part`.